Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/lesson1.md

 1. When prompted ask for financial advice:

     ```
-    User > Which stocks do you recommend buying for moderate growth?
+    Which stocks do you recommend buying for moderate growth?
     ```

-    You will receive a similar response
+    You will receive a similar response:

         Assistant > Ah, the magical world of stock picking!
 Imagine walking into a buffet, and instead of loading your plate with mystery meat, you're strategically choosing the tastiest, most promising dishes.
 Here are a few general menus to consider, with a sprinkle of fun: